ncatlab/nlab-content/pages/5/7/9/0/975/content.md

-This entry provides a hyperlinked index for the book
+This entry provides links related to the book

 * [[Masaki Kashiwara]], [[Pierre Schapira]],